 RAD is a lifesaver for many PHA’s.
 This program allows units to get the much-needed renovation, and the placement of project-based rental assistance has made the units affordable for all residents.
-It also allows rents at a level to meet reasonable financial needs of the project as well as to fund strong reserves.
+It will also enable rents at a level to meet reasonable financial needs of the project and fund strong reserves.

 As PHA’s consider the RAD program and if it is a fit for their agency, the following are some important considerations when evaluating a potential RAD development: